pulkit0512/Java8Features/ReadMe.md

 .collect(Collectors.toMap(Student::getName, Student::getActivities));

 stream() returns a stream of students which will then sequentially one by one goes to the filter method.
-All the students which passes the filter creates a filter stream and then this filter stream is passed to next filter.
+All the students which passes the filter are passed to next filter.
-Again same thing happens, one by one student is passed to next filter and all the students which passes this filter will create a filter stream.
+Again same thing happens, one by one student is passed to next filter and all the students which passes this filter will create a stream and will pass to terminal operation.
 Each method which is in between stream and collect are called intermediate operations.
 This final stream then goes to collect which is a terminal operation and creates the final Map which is the desired output.

+**Stream is passing the elements from the top to the bottom, one by one, and it is updating the filter on the elements one by one.**

 The collect method is a one which converts the stream to the final desired output, which we are looking for here.